-- To serve this dish to my children, I often remove the meat from the chicken bones and dice up and stir back into the sauce.
-It makes it much more appealing the kids!
+- To serve this dish to my children, I often remove the meat from the chicken bones and dice it up and stir it back into the sauce.
+It makes it much more appealing to the kids!
 I also let them pick out the mushrooms and peppers!

 - Store leftovers in a sealed container in the refrigerator for 3 days.
 You and freeze leftovers for up to 3 months if desired as well.

 Instant Pot Chicken Cacciatore